wizardkids/weather/readme.md

   rain-forecast    Rain for next hour in 5-min intervals.

-  Except "meteostat", using commands without arguments retrieves weather data for "today" at lat/lon =[38.95669, -77.41006] or city/state = [Herndon, Virginia].
+  Except "meteostat", using commands without arguments retrieves weather data for "today" at lat/lon =[DEFAULT_LAT, DEFAULT_LON] or city/state = [DEFAULT_CITY, DEFAULT_STATE].
 These commands aim to provide weather information for the immediate time period.

   "meteostat" exposes 6 subcommands for accessing ranges of weather data in bulk, from a single day/time to one-day-a-month over 30 years.
-Bulk data are saved to file for analysis by other programs.
+Bulk data are saved to file in the user's "Downloads" directory for analysis by other programs.
 ```

 ## Example Usage